 - Become financially independent and live a healthier lifestyle*

 With this program, Creditors may reduce your Total Debt balances.
 Find out how much you can save!*

 We work with various independent Law Firms from around the country who offer Debt Negotiation and Debt Settlement Programs.
 Christian Debt Counselors can help review your situation and help you find a light at the end of the tunnel!

-Christian Debt Counselors works with several different Nation Wide Attorney Networks who can offer Debt Settlement programs to clients where they have an Attorney present in; currently this is offered in most states.
-Christian Debt Counselors does not charge the client for this particular Debt Settlement consultation.
-We simply review the client’s financial situation to qualify them and refer the client over for the Attorney Network to handle the case.
+Christian Debt Counselors works with several different Nation Wide Attorney Networks who offer Debt Settlement programs to clients where they have an Attorney present in.
+Currently this is offered in most states.
+Christian Debt Counselors does not charge the client for this Debt Settlement consultation.
+We instead review the client’s specific financial situation to qualify them and refer the client to the Attorney Network to handle the case.
 They can normally charge a smaller retainer fee then a regular Non-Attorney based company as they deal with clients in much larger volumes.